MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableRemovableDriveScanning

-Indicates whether to scan for malicious and unwanted software in removable drives, such as flash drives, during a full scan.
+Indicates whether to scan for malicious and unwanted software in removable drives, such as flash
+drives, during a full scan.
+Valid values are:

-If you specify a value of $False or do not specify a value, Windows Defender scans removable drives during any type of scan.
-If you specify a value of $True, Windows Defender does not scan removable drives during a full scan.
-Windows Defender can still scan removable drives during quick scans or custom scans.
+- $true: Windows Defender doesn't scan removable drives during a full scan, but can still scan
+removable drives during quick scans or custom scans.
+- $false: Windows Defender scans removable drives during any type of scan.
+This is the default
+value.

 ```yaml
 Type: Boolean